Understanding TCP Listen Sockets: Netstat vs. ss

 lrwx------ 1 root 64 Feb 15 11:02 242 -> 'anon_inode:[eventpoll]'

-root@10:/# cat /proc/80/stat
+...root@10:/# cat /proc/80/stat

-80 (python3) S 1 7 1 0 -1 4194560 243752 0 142 0 6139 1405 0 0 20 0 249 0 23051636 14670950400 199771 18446744073709551615 104903437819904 104903437823688 140724731611008 0 0 0 0 2 16800973 0 0 0 17 2 0 0 0 0 0 104903437831416 104903437832216 104904499953664 140724731613800 140724731615315 140724731615315 140724731617249 0
+80 (python3) S 1 7 1 0 -1 4194560 243752 0 142 0 6139 1405 0 0 20 0 249 0 23051636 14670950400 199771 18446744073709551615 104903437819904 104903437823688 140724731611008 0 0 0 0 2 16800973 0 0 0 17 2 0 0 0 0 0 104903437831416 104903437832216 104904499953664 140724731613800 140724731615315 140724731615315 140724731617249 0user_ent_add() method

-method calculates the hash based on the inode in the form of linked list (highlighted below).
-When printing the details, user_ent_hash
+The user_ent_add() method calculates the hash based on the inode in the form of linked list (highlighted below).
+When printing the details, user_ent_hash is iterated and the users is printed with all the details available in the linked list.

 static void user_ent_add(unsigned int ino, char *task,